bluepill-rb/bluepill/README.markdown

     sudo gem install bluepill

-In order to take advantage of logging, you also need to setup your syslog to log the local6 facility.
+In order to take advantage of logging with syslog, you also need to setup your syslog to log the local6 facility.
 Edit the appropriate config file for your syslogger (/etc/syslog.conf for syslog) and add a line for local6:

     local6.*          /var/log/bluepill.log